 Related story: 3 Retailers Redefining the In-Store Experience

-Jaime Bettencourt is an accomplished senior-level sales & marketing leader with a proven ability to achieve double-digit revenue growth, recognized for designing world-class customer experiences for leading lifestyle and retail brands.
-She has a track record for leading teams and leveraging custom, complex in-store marketing, media and technology solutions for Fortune 500 clients in the retail space.
-During her 18+ year tenure at Mood Media, she has been in various marketing, branding and sales leadership roles and has worked with global organizations to enhance in-store experiences through targeted brand initiatives and marketing strategies supported by customer insights and analytics.
-Jaime has been a valued partner for clients such as AT&T Mobility, Coca-Cola, Target, Macy’s, Sephora, Lowes, and more.
+Jaime Bettencourt is an accomplished senior-level sales and marketing leader with a proven ability to achieve double-digit revenue growth, recognized for designing world-class customer experiences for leading lifestyle and retail brands.
+She has a robust track record for leading teams and leveraging custom, complex in-store marketing, media and technology solutions for Fortune 500 clients in the retail space.
+Throughout Jaime’s 20 years at Mood Media, she’s been in various marketing, branding and sales leadership roles and has worked with global organizations to enhance in-store experiences through targeted brand initiatives and marketing strategies supported by customer insights and analytics.
+With expertise in managing portfolios of enterprise and mid-market clients, growth strategy, fostering c-level decision maker relationships, and designing profitability metrics and sales leadership, Jaime has developed into a true powerhouse.

 Jaime recently led a hugely attended panel at SXSW Interactive 2018 about the Future of Physical Retail in a Post-Digital World, which also featured major brands like Under Armour and Kendra Scott.
 She has also been a speaker and moderator for leading retail industry engagements, including at the 2017 Future Stores conference, the 2016-2018 Interactive Customer Experience Summits, Connecting Point events (StorePoint, FashionPoint & NextPoint), and the 2015 Wearable Technology UX Conference.
 She is regularly featured as a thought leader on retail customer experience in publications including Women’s Wear Daily, CMO.com, Chief Marketer, Quartz, STORES Magazine, Forbes and Adweek to name a few.